AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/registerApplication_3.png)

-* After successful registration you will see "Success!" message.
-Click on "Manage your applications" link.
+* After the successful registration you will see the "Success!" message.
+Click on the "Manage your applications" link.

 ![GitHub Logo](../media/registerApplication_4.png)

-* Registered application will appear in "Apps In Development" table.
+* The registered application will appear in the "Apps In Development" table.

 ![GitHub Logo](../media/registerApplication_5.png)

-4) Request an AppEsteem seal by clicking on the “Request Seal” button for desired application.
+4) Request the application-specific AppEsteem seal by clicking on the “Request Seal” button.
 This will generate an email to AppEstseem.
 5) You will receive an email from AppEsteem requesting additional information about the application within 2 business days.
 6) After receiving all the necessary information AppEsteem will provide you the seal (AESEAL.json).